Roco, based in Bergheim, near Salzburg, Austria, is a manufacturer of model railway

 Roco made HO gauge Diesel locomotives for Atlas that included a GP9, GP30, EMD GP-38 Low Nose, EMD GP-38 High Nose,

 EMD GP-40 Low Nose, EMD SD-24 High Nose,

 EMD SD-35 Low Nose, EMD FP-7A, Alco S-2/S-4, and F9A.
 Alco FA1 and EMD E7A locomotives made by Roco for Atlas were

 introduced in the late 1970's.
-To spot Roco's production from those days. look for "Made in Austria"
+Roco's production from those days is easily identified by "Made in Austria"

-Roco also made FM H-10-44 engines in HO gauge for Walthers,
+embossed on the bottom of the trains.
+Roco also manufactured FM H-10-44 engines in HO gauge for Walthers,

 Alco C424 diesels in HO for AHM, and Baldwin Shark Nose A+B Units, Alco FA-1+FB-1's, EMD E7A and

 Roco began a line of their own European prototype railroad equipment under its own

 name in 1967 with the first HO models.
 It started with an assortment of nicely detailed 4 wheel

 freight cars, plus some more elaborately detailed equipment built with dies obtained from the collapse of model railway manufacturer Röwa in 1975.